gr1ph/gr1ph/README.md

 - 🌱 I’m currently learning: C++, C#, Assembly, Wolfram, Assembly, Solidity
 - 📄 Languages I have worked with: C++, C#, C, Assembly, Ruby, Bash, Powershell, Javascript, Python, HTML, CSS, Scala, Python, ReactJS, Node.js, YAML, Kotlin, Solidity, and Swift.
 - 😄 Pronouns: he/him
+- All of my repositories are private right now, although I may be doing a mass publication soon.

 <!---
 gr1ph/gr1ph is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.